 GQ’s Culture blog published a piece written by Mark Byrne about why Twin Peaks does not deserve its current, second wave of popularity.
 I would say write it off, in the same way he suggested you write off one of the best television shows that has ever existed, but give it a read.
 And then come back.

 Here’s the thing - I too discovered Twin Peaks due to the renaissance that it’s had over the last few years.
 But I didn’t want to.
 In fact, I originally wrote it off as something the hipsters had adopted as part of their quest to adopt everything from the 90s in some obnoxious cultural platform.
 I suspect the author of this article is of similar ilk, in fact.
-He originally watched the series because of his ‘brunch/Twin Peaks viewing party.’
+He originally watched the series because of a ‘brunch/Twin Peaks viewing party.’
 Brunch?
 Twin Peaks party?
 You and those “other groups of twentysomethings all over Brooklyn.”
 Sigh.

 Anyway, this general disdain kept me from watching it until my roommate suggested to me that I really should.
 Being a big TV person, I thought, what the hell.
 I’ll give it a try.